A Fitchburg State education has opened every door that was presented to me.

 Kushmerek had found his home at Fitchburg State, and after graduating began working in its Office of Alumni and Development.
 Beyond his day job, however, Kushmerek had a desire for public service.
 He won a seat on the Fitchburg City Council in 2014, and served as the Ward 4 representative for five years before being elected councilor-at-large.
 His colleagues elected him council president in 2016, where he presided over the council meetings and worked closely with the mayor’s office and the regional legislative delegation on issues facing the city and region.

 Fueled by a passion to serve his community at the state level, Kushmerek mounted a campaign for state representative for the 3rd Worcester District in 2020.
-He won that seat and began his term in the Legislature this January, promising to advocate for mental health resources, public higher education, and helping businesses and families hard-hit by the COVID-19 pandemic.
+He won that seat and began his term in the Legislature in January 2021, promising to advocate for mental health resources, public higher education, and helping businesses and families hard-hit by the COVID-19 pandemic.
+Kushmerek was re-elected in November 2022.

 Kushmerek said he has loved in his time in the Legislature, and being able to serve his diverse constituency while representing his adopted hometown where he lives with his wife, Carissa (Scottfenton) Kushmerek, a licensed social worker and fellow double Falcon who completed her bachelor’s degree in human services in 2011 and an MBA in 2020.